qorux/TrapTheSmurf/README.md

 # TrapTheSmurf
 trap it!

-Project for course TDA367 at Chalmers university of technology
+Game for course TDA367 at Chalmers university of technology